Redwood Christian School Admissions FAQ’s

 High School (9th - 12th grade) is 8 am to 2:50 pm.

-Redwood Christian Schools Extended Care is offered for an additional fee before- and after-school.
-For more information about Extended Care, visit our information page here
+Redwood Christian Schools Eagle Care is offered for an additional fee before- and after-school.
+For more information about Eagle Care, visit our information page here

 Redwood Christian Schools does not require parent volunteer hours, however, there are many opportunities to volunteer and be as involved as desired such as being an elementary room parent, helping with special events like the Back-to-School Student BBQ, Harvest Day, and class parties, and assisting with service projects such as Operation Christmas Child, etc.